relaxdiego/terminus/README.md

       addresses: [192.168.112.XX/24]
       link:      <machine's-interface-name>
 ```

+Change the last octets above to match the virtual machine's last octet
+in the `192.168.100.x` subnet.

 Note how we link the VLAN to the interface that's connected to br0.
 Save
 the updated configuration and then run: